giakomorssi/AI-Snake/README.md

 Download all the files and run the agent.py one.
-The Training process starts and the results start to appear in around 10-12 minutes, or after 90-100 loses.
+The Training process starts and the results start to appear in around 10-12 minutes, or after 90-100 losses.

 The Snake is trained in the following way:
 - gets rewarded 10 points if he eats the food